-One of the rewarding and challenging things about medicine is that things are always changing, and mostly for the better.
-Anyone who has had a surgical career for more than 10 or 15 years is now doing things which we learned after we completed our training.
-Sometimes we are doing an entirely different operation and sometimes we are improving an operation we have been doing for many years.
+One of the rewarding and challenging things about medicine is that things are always changing, and for the better.
+Anyone who has been a surgeon for more than 10 or 15 years is now doing something which was learned after we completed training.
+Sometimes we are doing an entirely different operation, and sometimes we are improving an operation we have been doing for many years.
 This certainly applies to the tummy tuck from my perspective as a Knoxville, TN, plastic surgeon.

 Tummy Tucks Over Time

 Tummy tucks, or abdominoplasties, have always been one of my favorite and most consistent operations.
 The operation is designed to work on the skin of the abdominal wall, the fat layer beneath the skin, and the abdominal muscles (mostly in women who have had pregnancies).
 Over the years, I have made several changes to how I perform this operation.
 Although I have always liked my tummy tuck results, I am even happier with them now as a result of these changes.
 Let’s look at the changes in my tummy tucks over time.

 The appearance of the scar from a tummy tuck is a concern for all women who are considering a tummy tuck.
 And there are two components to the scar: its appearance and its placement.